 adopt a retired maine coon

 Are you aware that you can adopt a retired Maine Coon?
-This article will shed some light on what a retired Maine Coon is, and how you can add one to your family.
+This article will explain what a retired Maine Coon is.
+It will also guide you on how you can add one to your family.

 What is a Retiree?

-A Maine Coon retiree is a cat that has been spayed and/or neutered that is no longer eligible for a breeding program.
+A Maine Coon retiree is a cat that has been spayed.
+It may also have been neutered.
+This cat is no longer eligible for a breeding program.
 A retiree is offered to a new home, typically at a reduced price than that of a kitten.
-When you adopt a retiree, you’ll know more about their personality, like if they are a cuddly Maine Coon or more of an independent cat.
+When you adopt a retiree, you’ll know more about their personality.
+They might be a cuddly Maine Coon or more of an independent cat.

 retired Maine Coon